-- Students must submit an official letter from a registered non-profit organization confirming the student's participation and confirmation of hours completed. - Students are eligible for a one-time maximum award of \$1000. - Students will be eligible to receive the non-cash award in two scholarship credits of \$500 at the end of each applicable payment period. - Students must maintain Satisfactory Academic Progress at the end of each applicable payment period to remain eligible.
+- Students must submit a written or video of 500 words or fewer-or five (5) minutes or fewer for video essay submissions. - Students are eligible for a one-time maximum award of \$1000. - Students will be eligible to receive the non cash award in two scholarship credits of \$500 at the end of each applicable payment period. - To remain eligible, students must maintain Satisfactory Academic Progress at the end of each applicable payment period.